Become a Christmas engineer with this simple sleigh building challenge using egg cartons! Kids will love this Santa sleigh STEM challenge!

 We have conducted many amazing Christmas STEM activities already, and the girls are having a blast!

 In this particular engineering activity for kids, I challenged the girls to create a new sleigh design for Santa using egg cartons.

 The designs they came up with were so cute and they had a blast making them.

 See how to make your own sleigh-building Christmas STEM activity below!

-What you’ll need for the sleigh-building challenge:
+What you’ll need for the build a sled STEM challenge: